- £750 per week

 There is a large lobby with plenty of space for outdoor kit, pushchairs and walking boots, golf clubs and wellies.
 A door opens into the large open plan living area which includes a fully fitted kitchen with all mod cons, dining table and chairs and sitting room with two sofas, coffee table and log burning stove.
 There is a bedroom on the ground floor with two singles, perfect for adults or children.
 Three steps lead to another twin bedroom, family bathroom and master bedroom with sea views and en suite shower room.

-Hot tub hire is available by prior arrangement with the owner.
+Hot tub hire is available by prior arrangement with the owner via a third party.
 Please enquire at the time of booking and please note that extra charges will apply.

 For larger groups, Barn Owl can also be rented in conjunction with the neighbouring property to sleep 12.
 See The Owls at Oxley here.